Key Takeaway

 A mix of resistance training and moderate-intensity cardio gives you the best of both worlds.
 Strength work preserves muscle while cardio supports heart health and additional calorie burn.
 Walking, cycling, and swimming are all excellent options for the cardio portion.

 You can, but pay attention to how you feel.
 Some patients do fine with their normal routine on injection day.
 Others prefer lighter activity for the first 24 to 48 hours.
-There is no medical reason you cannot exercise on injection day, so let your body guide you.
+There's no medical reason you can't exercise on injection day, so let your body guide you.

 Will exercise make semaglutide side effects worse?